AndrewConway/ConcreteSTV/ElectionRules.md

 - **NSWLocalGov2021** My interpretation, for what it is worth
 - **NSWECLocalGov2021** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections.

+## NSW Legislative council

+The NSW legislative council elections use somewhat random selection for surplus distribution, very similar to the old NSW local government legislation.
+This means that rerunning the count with different random choices can significantly change the transcript.
+The NSWEC does not provide their choices, so attempting to reproduce their exact outcomes is not practical.

+The legislation is very ambiguous, and my implementation is instead based on a specification the NSWEC produces, _Functional Requirements for Count Module_.

+- **NSWECRandomLC2015** My interpretation of the rules used by the NSWEC for the 2015 local government election.
+Same as NSWECRandomLC2019 except it sometimes computes the last parcel incorrectly (see [our report](reports/NSWLGE2012CountErrorTechReport.pdf).
+  The situation where this error occurs does not crop up in the official count, so it is not clear whether this bug was actually present in the program used by the NSWEC, but the bug was present in the pseudocode for the documentation for the specification of the program at the time, so my best guess is that it was.)
+- **NSWECRandomLC2019** My interpretation of the rules used by the NSWEC for the 2019 and 2023 legislative council election.

 ## Victorian upper house (Legislative Council)